 The men face riot and conspiracy charges, with maximum prison sentences of five years on each count, according to Cullen.
 The prosecutor said the investigation is ongoing, and additional arrests are possible.

 The violence at the August 2017 event began ahead of a planned rally that the Southern Poverty Law Center described as the “largest hate-gathering of its kind in decades.”

-On their way to the Unite the Right rally in Emancipation Park, Daley, Miselis, Gillen and White had “with their hands taped and ready to do street battle, committed multiple acts of violence, including punching, kicking, headbutting and pushing numerous people,” Cullen said.
+On their way to the Unite the Right rally in Emancipation Park, Daley, Miselis, Gillen and White had “hands taped ready to do street battle, committed multiple acts of violence, including punching, kicking, headbutting and pushing numerous people,” the complaint said.

 Their victims included an African-American man, two women and a minister wearing a clerical collar, Cullen said.
 Some were seriously injured.

 Photo and video footage in the complaint show White apparently head-butting a man in a clerical collar and a female counterprotester.
 The woman suffered a severe laceration.